jmusashi/joel-continuity-vault/index.md

 ---

-## 🜄 Provenance Note: The “Made in AI” Mark
+## 🜄 Provenance Note: The “Made with AI” Mark

 The emblem intentionally retains the **“Made with AI”** label embedded by the generator.
 This is not an accident — it is a declaration of authorship integrity.